 What are crypto futures contracts?

-You can find out more about Kraken Futures here.
+You can learn more about trading futures in Kraken Pro here.

 Crypto futures trading fundamentals

-Kraken Futures matches the buyer with the seller of each futures contract, meaning Kraken Futures is not a counterparty to any trade.
+Kraken Futures matches the buyer with the seller of each futures contract, meaning the trading platform itself is not a counterparty to any trade.